 - The determination of pathways for future mobility transitions to net zero carbon.

-His current at research at Southampton includes leadership of Theme 1 (Personal Mobility) of the Solent Future Transport Zone project.
+His current research at Southampton includes leadership of Theme 1 (Personal Mobility) of the Solent Future Transport Zone project.
 He is also providing expertise to the EPSRC Decarbonising Transport through Electrification project and he leads the Faculty’s Centre of Excellence of Re-engineering for Electric Mobility (RE4EM).

 External roles and responsibilities